BDC Hamburger Icon

 Limitations

-In addition, many features that are particularly useful to creative workers, such as stylus support and USB device redirection, are available only on the Enterprise plan.
+• Limited features in lower tiers: Some features that are especially helpful for creative work, like stylus support and USB device redirection, are available only on the Performance plan and higher.

-Another possible drawback is for Linux users.
-While you can use Splashtop to access Linux devices remotely, you may run into errors if you use a Linux device to control another machine remotely.
-This limitation is also common in the remote access industry, but if your team primarily uses Linux, you may want to read our review of ConnectWise Control to learn about a Linux-friendly solution.
+• Limited Linux functionality: Although you can use Splashtop to access Linux devices remotely, you may run into issues if you’re trying to control another machine from a Linux device.
+This limitation is fairly common in the remote access industry, but if your team primarily uses Linux, consider reading our ConnectWise Control review for a more Linux-friendly alternative.

 Methodology

 Yes.
-Splashtop implements a wide variety of safety measures to ensure your remote connections are secure.
-In addition to industry-standard security measures like two-factor authentication, Splashtop offers advanced settings like 24/7 intrusion detection and defense, remote connection notifications, and proxy server authentication.
+Splashtop uses a variety of security measures to keep your remote connections protected.
+In addition to industry standards like two-factor authentication, it offers advanced settings such as 24/7 intrusion detection and defense, remote connection notifications and proxy server authentication.

-Yes and no. Splashtop users can remotely access and control a Linux device using their Windows, Mac, Chromebook, iOS or Android device.
-However, you cannot remotely access other devices from a Linux device.
+Yes and no. You can use Splashtop to remotely access and control a Linux device from Windows, Mac, Chromebook, iOS or Android devices.
+However, you can't use a Linux device to control other computers remotely.

 Bottom Line